 The internship is organized by the program, and has an academic component.
 Previous internships have been in, but are not limited to, the following fields: health care, neighborhood government offices, women’s issues, and political research.

-Students are not permitted to take any courses taught by the Middlebury study center on a P/NC basis, however, students may take direct enrollment university courses on a P/NC basis.
+Students are not permitted to take any courses taught by the Middlebury study center on a CR/NC basis, however, students may take direct enrollment university courses on a CR/NC basis.

 Number of Students

 Middlebury enrolls approximately 35 students, selected from a national pool.

 - Completion of an upper-division Spanish course (100-level or higher), or the equivalent.